The Storybook Trio

 I am thankful to be feeling much, much better this week.
 The nausea is finally moving on.
 I feel almost normal again!
 Unfortunately, our entire family was felled by colds a few days ago, but we are now on the mend.

-from the Biblical Womanhood site beautifully expresses my own philosophy regarding homemaking during difficult seasons.
+This article from the Biblical Womanhood site beautifully expresses my own philosophy regarding homemaking during difficult seasons.
 I wish I had read it a few weeks ago!

 Easy Ravioli Bake